l30nard0/mif/demos/demo1/readme.txt

 $ sudo ./pvd_run <pvd-id> command

-Example executions on client side, after all routers and servers were started:
+Example executions on client side, after all routers and servers were started
 ------------------------------------------------------------------------------

 List available PvDs